German Sheprador Breed Summary

 Intelligent, Athletic, Loyal, Energetic and Playful

-These doggies are a relatively news hybrid breed and are a cross between a German Shepherd and Labrador Retrievers.
+These dogs are a relatively new hybrid and are a cross between a German Shepherd and Labrador Retriever.
 They are fairly large in size and often make fantastic guard dogs.
 Additionally, they are fairly easy to train and are excellent with children!

 Shepradors are fairly heavy shedders and so will require a fair amount of maintenance and daily brushing.
 However, because they are hybrids, they may have a short coat like a Labrador Retriever or a double coat like the German Shepherd.

 Fun Fact: They absolutely love the water, so if you live near a lake or beach you should take full advantage!